bobleesj/structure-analyzer-featurizer-app/README.md

 This is a command-line interactive app for `SAF` that allows you to generate features easily.

-> For more information, please visit https://github.com/bobleesj/structure-analyzer-featurize for the official documentation and feature list.
+> For more information, please visit https://github.com/bobleesj/structure-analyzer-featurizer for the official documentation and feature list.

-## Getting Started
+## Getting started

 Install `SAF`: